AERONCA 11AC/11CC

 Key Takeaways:

-• An enhanced version, the Super Chief (Model II CC), boasted a more powerful 85 hp engine compared to the Chief's 65 hp and incorporated design improvements such as balanced elevator surfaces.
+• An improved version, the Super Chief (Model II CC), featured a more powerful 85 hp Continental engine and balanced elevator surfaces to meet new trim requirements.

 See a mistake?
 Contact us.